wimpysworld/antsy-alien-attack-pico/README.md

 - Smartbomb
   - Damage all aliens and wipeout all alien projectiles
 - Power
-  - Charges the generator
+  - Charges the dynamo
-  - A fully charged generator yields player HP
+  - A fully charged dynamo yields player HP
   - Hold the second button to release a smart bomb

 ## Technical considerations 🧠